alphagov/govuk-rfcs/rfc-067-tagging-to-organisations.md

 ## Problem

 Historically, we've had "organisation tagging" on GOV.UK, but it's a bit muddled.
-In particular, the value of "organisations" in the content store mean different things for different publishing apps.
+In particular, the value of "organisations" in the content store means different things for different publishing apps.

 ## Model